Abstract Review Categories

 501. Hematopoietic Stem and Progenitor Cells and Hematopoiesis: Basic and Translational

 Basic and translational studies of the cellular and molecular biology of hematopoietic stem and progenitor cells (HSPCs), including during development.
 Studies focused on differentiation of HSPCs from pluripotent stem cells are also appropriate.
 Studies of cytokines and cytokine receptors or other molecules controlling hematopoiesis are appropriate.
-Excludes studies of HSPC mobilization and engraftment (see 701), clinical collection and processing of HSPCs (see 711) or the interaction of microenvironmental cells with HSPCs (see 506).
-Studies focused solely on erythropoiesis should be submitted to 101.
+Excludes studies of HSPC mobilization and engraftment (see 701), clinical collection and processing of HSPCs (see 711), or the interaction of microenvironmental cells with HSPCs (see 506).
+Studies focused solely on erythropoiesis should be submitted to 101 and solely on megakaryopoiesis to 301.

-Basic, translational, clinical and epidemiological studies investigating mechanisms (including inflammation), risk factors, complications, prognosis, and outcomes related to acquired somatic clonal mutations and/or aging of hematopoietic stem and progenitor cells.
+Basic, translational, clinical, and epidemiological studies investigating mechanisms (including inflammation), risk factors, complications, treatment, prognosis, and outcomes related to acquired somatic clonal mutations and/or aging of hematopoietic stem and progenitor cells.
 Studies focused solely on anemias of inflammation or aging should be submitted to 101 or 102.
 VEXAS would also be appropriate for this category.
 Studies focused on the impact of the bone marrow microenvironment should be submitted to 506.
-For health services and outcomes research see 901 or 904.
+For health services and quality improvement studies, see 901; and for outcomes research, including registry or Real-World studies, see 905.

 506. Bone Marrow Microenvironment